philippkeller/lambda-scanner-ocr/README.md

 - Handler: `handler.handler`
 - env variable: `S3_DEST_BUCKET=<bucket-name>` Destination bucket name where lambda will upload the pdf
+- env variable: `EMPTY_PAGE_THRESHOLD=200` if tesseract finds less than 200 characters on a page it's likely to be empty and will be removed (assumes you're using a duplex scanner).
+If you want to disable empty page removal, just put this to 0
 - `Timeout`: 5 minutes
 - Memory: I chose 2048MB.
 The more memory you take, the faster the execution time (see also [the official doc](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html)).
 128MB is not enough.
 It will lead to out of memory exceptions.